sgcderek/helix-antenna-scaffold/README.md

 **Version 3**
 ![](https://github.com/sgcderek/dsgc-helix-scaffold/blob/funny/dsgc_helix_v3.png?raw=true)
-Initial recreation of my former scaffolds made manually and individually in Fusion 360.
+Initial recreation of the former scaffolds made manually and individually in Fusion 360.
 Probably don't use this anymore.

+*Versions 1 and 2 were one-offs made in Fusion 360 on an individual basis*